SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/07-Summary.md

     FROM people
     ```

-- How to modify and delete structures in our database.
+- How to modify and delete structures in our database

     ```Java
     TRUNCATE TABLE employees;